The Honeymoon Phase In Marriage: How Long Does The Honeymoon Stage Last?

 How long can a honeymoon phase last?

 The truth is that the honeymoon phase can be different for every couple.
-According to experts, the honeymoon phase can last from one month to up to two years, though, and some couples may not experience a honeymoon phase at all.
+According to experts, the honeymoon phase can last from one month to up to two years, though, some couples may not experience a honeymoon phase at all.

 In reality, relationships typically don't depend on the honeymoon phase.
 Long-lasting bonds and marriages can usually be maintained through trust and hard work.
 In fact, the feelings you get during a honeymoon period can be reignited at any point in a relationship just by trying new things together as a couple.